nrfconnect/sdk-nrf/samples/matter/template/README.rst

    :depth: 2

 This sample demonstrates a minimal implementation of the :ref:`Matter <ug_matter>` application layer.
-This basic implementation enables the commissioning on the device, which allows it to join a Matter network built on top of a low-power, 802.15.4 Thread network or on top of a Wi-Fi network.
+This basic implementation enables the commissioning on the device, which allows it to join a Matter network built on top of a low-power, 802.15.4 Thread network or on top of a Wi-Fi® network.
 Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific Matter device.
 In case of Thread, this device works as a Thread :ref:`Minimal End Device <thread_ot_device_types>`.